“The restaurant experience starts before the food even arrives. It begins the moment a guest walks in and senses the atmosphere” – Danny Meyer.

 If your restaurant caters to business meetings or intimate gatherings, consider adding private dining rooms or booths to your layout.
 These offer exclusivity and a more personalized experience.

-Here are a few restaurant floor plan examples showcasing how various concepts use their space effectively:
+Here are some examples that illustrate how various types of restaurants utilize their space effectively:

 Example 1: Casual Quick-Service Layout